FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 The optimal size depends on the experience level of the managers.

-• 8 teams — A strong balance between depth and flexibility.
+• 8 teams: A strong balance between depth and flexibility.

-• 10 teams — Competitive without excessive scarcity.
+• 10 teams: Competitive without excessive scarcity.

-• 12 teams — A full strategic challenge where planning truly matters.
+• 12 teams: A full strategic challenge where planning truly matters.

 With fewer than 6 managers, the game becomes too "wide" and scarcity barely exists.
+With more than 12 managers, the difficulty increases and long-term planning becomes critical.

 Snake Draft Order and How Picks Are Made and What Happens During the Draft Itself